 Support for funding applications

-Mandy Wildman is the Group Analysis North's Network and Programmes Co-ordinator and is available to both current and prospective students to provide support for applications for funding.
+Mandy Wildman is the Group Analysis North's Development Officer and is available to both current and prospective students to provide support for applications for funding.
 Mandy can be contacted at email@example.com